stackbit-projects/magical-crane-9e97a/content/pages/index.md

         media_width: fifty
       - title: Delivery
         content: >
-          Our Logistic Providers and Committed Workforce are determined to deliver the last mile
+          We partner with multiple logistic providers who are committed to deliver the last mile
         actions: []
         image: /images/3693139.jpg